 Neutral Colours and Materials

 Whether you choose to add a few select items or adopt this style throughout your whole home, there are so many eco and design reasons to go natural.
-But mostly because it is a style and colour palette that will simply never date.
+But mostly because it is a style and colour palette that will never date.
 Neutral colours and fabrics will never not be in fashion.
 Whether you change up hues over the years or refresh with the same paint on the wall, you can create a calm relaxing vibe by opting for neutral.

 I would love to know what your favourite design trends are!

 Do you have these options at home, or have you been looking at them?
 What do you think?
+Have I missed any other home decor trends?

 *Disclosure: Paid Collaboration